-The cancer has spread throughout the pelvic area.
-It may involve the lower portion of the vagina, ureters and surrounding lymph nodes.
+- Stage III: The cancer has spread throughout the pelvic area.
+It may involve the lower portion of the vagina, ureters, and surrounding lymph nodes.

-Treatment of cervical cancer depends on extent of the cancer, the stage of the disease and the woman’s age and general health.
+Treatment of cervical cancer depends on the extent of the cancer, the stage of the disease and the woman’s age and general health.
 It may include some form of surgical intervention, chemotherapy, radiotherapy, or a combination of these treatments.
-An oncologist (cancer specialist) will be involved in deciding which treatments are most appropriate for the individual woman.
+An oncologist (cancer specialist) will be involved to advise which treatments are most appropriate for the individual woman.

 TREATMENTS SUITABLE FOR VERY EARLY CERVICAL CANCERS

-Some very early cancers may be treated during a cone biopsy procedure.
+- Cone biopsy - Some early cancers may be treated during a cone biopsy procedure.
 If it can be confirmed that all the cancer cells have been removed, then no further treatment may be required.

-Laser (a narrow beam of intense light) can be used like a knife to remove a small part of the cervix, or more commonly, to destroy any abnormal tissue.
-The light from the laser is converted to heat, and it is this that destroys the tissue.
+- Laser surgery - Laser (a narrow beam of intense light) can be used like a knife to remove a small part of the cervix, or more commonly, to destroy any abnormal tissue.
 Laser treatment can be painful and usually requires general anaesthetic.

-In cryosurgery, an instrument (called a cryoprobe) is cooled using liquid nitrogen and then applied to the affected area.
+- Cryosurgery - In cryosurgery, an instrument is cooled using liquid nitrogen and then applied to the affected area.
 This freezes and destroys the abnormal cells.
-A watery vaginal discharge can be expected for a few weeks following this procedure while the treated tissue sloughs off.

 SURGICAL TREATMENT OF CERVICAL CANCER